 In the same way as page quality is factored into your organic ranking on SEO, it is now part of what determines your position in these new organic meta listings.
 Google wants to see that when a user clicks on your price, they are redirected quickly, the price they've seen on meta is clearly visible on the page, the page is fast and responsive, and overall provides a good booking experience.

 What's more, Google have been clear for some time about the fact that they rank pages based on their mobile performance score, so it's more important than ever that your mobile booking experience is up to date.

 A quick check you can do today is to run a Google Lighthouse audit on your mobile booking engine (you can find instructions and more info here).
 This will give you a strong indication of how Google considers your performance and how it's likely to rank you.
-And of course if you want to quickly transform your mobile booking flow into a best-in-class experience, get in touch to find out more about the Express Mobile Experience - it's specifically designed to boost your performance on mobile.

 Does the launch of Google's free hotel booking links mean I should turn off metasearch?

 We certainly wouldn't recommend it!
 While the new free booking links are a welcome additive to an existing meta strategy, they certainly aren't designed to replace it.
 After all, Google is still a business that needs to generate revenue from its advertising platforms.

 Based on the performance of these free links during the testing period, they're definitely not enough to replace your paid campaigns.
 In addition, their placement and presentation is still very changeable; if, as seems to be the case, Google decide to mainly show them after the 'View more rates' click, their contribution is likely to be small (the majority of meta clicks come from the initial results page).